anytizer/ocunit/README.md

 __WARNING__

-Never execute these tests against your live database or __in server environment__.
+Never execute these ~~test~~ scripts against your live database or __in server environment__.
 It is likely to overwrite the product information, pricing, images, currencies, customers, users, session, emails, passwords and more.
 The database will never return to its original state.

 It even truncates a lot of tables!
+So, OCUnit is for you only if your are setting up your store for the first time.
+**Run OCUnit at your own risk.**

 ---

-**Run OCUnit at your own risk.** Clone your OpenCart database for use with OCUnit.
+Clone your OpenCart database for use with OCUnit.
 Please learn its aspects, before using it.
 Otherwise, you may end up with a corrupted database or lost information.

 OCUnit is better when you are about to setup a __new store__.
-If you have already setup a live store without having a local copy of catalog memo, do not run these tests.
+If you have already setup a live store **without having a local copy of catalog memo**, do not run these tests.

 You can however run selected tests that do not delete or truncate the database.